 Prior Fire Firebox

 A “Prior Fire” style firebox is similar to a Rumford firebox except the rear wall of the firebox has a 4 inch apex hump or about a quarter of the way up.
-It is designed to radiate heat downward towards the fuel (wood) as well to radiate more heat into the room.
+It is designed to radiate heat downward towards the fuel (wood) as well as radiate more heat into the room.